 Nobody wins in a foreclosure.
 Homeowners lose their homes and often their life savings, while financial institutions rarely recoup their losses from defaulted mortgages.
-The Florida foreclosure litigation attorneys at The Burbine Law Firm, P.A. develop solutions for property owners and the banks that finance their real estate purchases.
+The Florida foreclosure litigation attorneys at Law Office of R. Todd Burbine develop solutions for property owners and the banks that finance their real estate purchases.

 If you are a Homeowner facing foreclosure:

 We negotiate to keep you in your home or — if the bank refuses to play by the rules — we fight your case in court.
 In some cases, we can help you vacate your home and relieve you of your mortgage debt.
 Options we may employ to protect your rights and interests include: